 They’re just so incredibly fluffy and slightly buttery, with just a hint of saltiness.
 I imagine they taste the way bread does when you break a carb-free diet and bite into your first piece of bread a.k.a. pure heaven.

 This recipe for herbed dinner rolls is a nod to my great uncle’s restaurant rolls.

 I wanted to put my own spin on the rolls by adding herbes de provence.
 While classic dinner rolls are deliciously good, I love that herbed rolls have that wonderful earthy flavor and aroma.

 It’s nice to change it up like that every once in awhile.

 These rolls are so light and fluffy, and that has a lot to do with the stickiness of the dough.
 You’ll notice that as you create round balls out of the dough.

 It’s not so sticky that it makes things very difficult to handle, but just don’t be tempted to add more flour to your dough.

 The herbs in the bread just come alive once these babies start baking; your house will smell fantastic.

-When they’re done, feel free to slather them with some butter, or enjoy some cheese and a glass of wine with them, like I enjoy doing.
+When these flavorful rolls are done, feel free to slather them with some butter, or enjoy some cheese and a glass of wine with them, like I enjoy doing.

-They’re best served warm, so if you’re making them ahead of time, just pop them in the oven to warm up for about 10 minutes (depending on how hot your oven is).
+They’re best served warm, so if you’re making them ahead of time, just pop them into the oven to warm up for about 10 minutes (depending on how hot your oven is).